 This Directive outlines the principles of a sound and effective financial control system that should be adopted by the City and its agency management and staff.
-It is consistent with the internal control framework adopted by The Committee of Sponsoring Organizations of the Treadway Commission (COSO) in its Internal Control - Integrated Framework.
+It is consistent with the internal control framework adopted by The Committee of Sponsoring Organizations of the Treadway Commission in its "Internal Control - Integrated Framework".

 The Directive also reaffirms and enhances the Office of the Comptroller's requirement for the filing of an annual Agency Financial Integrity Statement.
-The Office of the Comptroller releases, on an annual basis, a Comptroller's Memorandum titled Filing of Comptroller's Directive #1 Financial Integrity Statement, and the accompanying annual Financial Integrity Statement Checklist.

-The principles of effective internal control have been covered in the detailed Checklist questions that are part of the Agency Financial Integrity Statement.
+The principles of effective internal control have been covered in the detailed checklist questions that are part of the Agency Financial Integrity Statement.
 The Office of the Comptroller considers the subject matter covered by the questions to be criteria that agency management should follow in maintaining a reliable and effective system of internal controls.
-The Audit Bureau of the Office of the Comptroller may, therefore, choose to audit the information presented by agencies in their annual Agency Financial Integrity Statements.
+The Audit Bureaus of the Office of the Comptroller may, therefore, choose to audit the information presented by agencies in their annual Agency Financial Integrity Statements.
+A copy of the latest Agency Financial Integrity Statement is attached to this Directive for your information and use.
+The Office of the Comptroller will update the annual Agency Financial Integrity Statements.